Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 - FG% (Field Goal Percentage): The overall shooting efficiency, calculated as the percentage of all field goals made (2PM + 3PM) out of total field goal attempts (2PA + 3PA).
 - 3PA ratio: The percentage of total field goal attempts that are 3-point shots, calculated as (3PA ÷ FGA) × 100.

-EXTRA???
-- av_att (Average Attendance per game): The average number of spectators attending a team’s games, calculated across all home games in a season.

 #### Key metrics for my analysis

-- 3PA, 3PA ratio, FG%, av_att(????)
+- 3PA, 3PA ratio, FG%.

 ### Questions I want to answer

 - What's the trend of 3PA per season in the last 10 years?
-- How has the 3PA ratio evolved YoY?
+- How has the 3PA ratio evolved YoY in both leagues?
 - Assuming an increase in 3PA ratio, how does that impact shooting efficiency overall (FG%)?

-EXTRA???
-- Is fan attendance correlated to shooting efficiency (FG% % 3P%)?

 ### Hypothesis

-1. The NBA has seen a greater increase in the 3P ratio than the EuroLeague over the past decade.
+1. The NBA has seen a greater increase in the 3PA ratio than the EuroLeague over the past decade.
-2. A higher 3P ratio doesn't correlate to lower shooting efficiency in the NBA or EuroLeague.
+2. A higher 3PA ratio doesn't correlate to lower shooting efficiency in the NBA or EuroLeague.

-EXTRA???
-3. Lower fan attendance correlates with higher 3P% in both leagues.

 ### Data Sources